Man charged in connection with dead woman's body - ABC 36 News

 Chadwick Hunt was arrested Tuesday night at his home 1990 Lick Creek Road in Pike County, according to an arrest citation provided by the Pike County Detention Center.

-Clara Morgan O’Brien had been reported missing Dec.
+Clara Morgan O’Brien, 39, of Fedscreek, had been reported missing Dec.
 19, according to the citation, and on Dec.
 27, state troopers received information of where her body might be on Lick Creek Road.

+Troopers found her at a site near Chadwick’s residence.
+Preliminary reports have ruled her death a homiciem according to the KSP.

 His bond has been set at $25,000 cash with home confinement if he is able to post bond.